AbayomiOlaoye/covid-info/README.md

 # Key Feature <a name="key-features"></a>
 - **Fetches Covid-19 prevalence  data by continent**
-- **Users can search on continent basis**
+- **Users can search on a continent basis**
 - **Users can view Covid-related details of chosen continents**
-- **Use of conditional rendering to abstract supposed complexity of the app**
+- **Use of conditional rendering to abstract the supposed complexity of the app**
 - **The app is a Single Page Application (SPA)**

-# Future Features < a name="future-features">
+# Future Features < a name="future-features"></a>
 In the future, I hope to work on the possibility of users being able to:
 - Login
 - Save preferred information
-- Narrow their search to Countries, states, and regions in addition to the current cummulatives for each continent.
+- Narrow their search to Countries, states, and regions in addition to the current cumulative for each continent.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>